Science vs Reality: Do Not Obey Scientists – Practice What Works

 At least check more than one source – I do for the weather.
 They often disagree whether it will be raining or sunny.

 Now – “is science bad?” – to put it bluntly?
 Do we have to believe the church and explain everything with God?
-Well, you ask the wrong person.
+Well, you ask the wrong individual.

-I’m not particularly religious but I respect religious beliefs.
+I’m not particularly religious.
+Yet I respect religious beliefs.
 Also I don’t engage in futile debates whether God exists or how man has evolved whether by way of evolution or “intelligent design”.

 Personally I think that the Bible is partly a literary work so that it speaks in metaphors.
 Thus when the world was created in seven days it doesn’t mean you have to take it literally.